 Puna contains many large undeveloped “subdivisions.”
-Generally, people living in these subdivisions are responsible for their own water, waste, and sometimes power.
+People living in Puna subdivisions are often responsible for their own water, waste, and sometimes power while living “off-grid”.
 70% of households in Puna do not have county water in their homes and collect rainwater for daily household needs.
 Many homes are “energy independent,” using a combination of solar, wind, and generators to meet their electrical needs.

-Child abuse and neglect are a problem in Puna.
-Puna has some of the highest rates of child abuse and neglect, per capita, in the state.
-While there are many causes that lead to the abuse or neglect of a child, there is a correlation between poverty, isolation, and lack of access to basic services and child abuse and neglect.
+Possibly due to socio-economic pressures, Puna has some of the highest rates of child abuse and neglect, per capita, in the state.
+We know from research there is a correlation between poverty, isolation, and lack of access to basic services and child abuse and neglect.

 When Neighborhood Place of Puna staff met Leilani and her two year-old daughter, they had been living in an unpermitted, scavenged, wood structure for six months.
 It was a rental located in a very isolated part of Puna.

 They paid rent but did not have electricity or running water.
-They cooked on a camp stove and used candles and lanterns for lighting.
-The toilet was an improvised outhouse.
+They cooked on a camp stove and used candles and lanterns for lighting and the restroom was an improvised outhouse.
 Water, for cooking and cleaning, was collected at a public tap and kept in small jugs.
 It was heated on the camp stove for the baby’s bath.

-While they were thankful to have shelter, it was obvious that the primitive living situation was taking a toll.
+While they were thankful to have shelter, it was obvious that the rough living situation was taking a toll.

-Happily, Leilani and her two year-old are now able to take hot showers, cook on a proper stove, keep food cool in a refrigerator, and use electric lights after dark.
-They are happier and doing well..
+Happily, Leilani and her two year-old are now able to take hot showers, cook on a safer stove, keep food cool in a refrigerator, and have electricity for lighting and other appliances after dark.
+They are happier and doing well.